Anthony Patterson

-Playing career
+Career

 Patterson sat on the bench during the 2018–19 season and was given a contract in July 2019.
 He made his competitive first-team debut on 10 November 2020, in a 2–1 defeat at Fleetwood Town in an EFL Trophy group stage fixture.
 He made one further appearance in the 2021–22 season and having impressed head coach Lee Johnson, Patterson signed a new two-year deal, with the option of an additional year, in June 2021.
 Sporting Director Kristjaan Speakman said that he now considered Patterson "as a member of the first-team squad" with Lee Burge as the only other senior goalkeeper at the Stadium of Light.

 Notts County (loan)

-In September 2021 Patterson Joined Notts County on loan until the end of October after Sunderland completed the signing of Ron-Thorben Hoffmann on loan from Bayern Munich on deadline day.
+In September 2021, Patterson joined Notts County on loan until the end of October after Sunderland completed the signing of Ron-Thorben Hoffmann on loan from Bayern Munich on deadline day.

 Return to Sunderland

-His loan was extended till the end of January.
-However Lee Johnson recalled the goalkeeper due to injury to Sunderlands 2nd choice Goalkeeper Lee Burge.
-On December 31 Lee Johnson sent Patterson back to Notts County till end of Season.
-On January 7 Patterson was recalled from Notts County with the possibility of the loan being resumed later in the window.
+His loan was extended until the end of January.
+However, Lee Johnson recalled the goalkeeper due to injury to Sunderland's second choice goalkeeper Lee Burge.
+On 31 December, Lee Johnson sent Patterson back to Notts County until end of the season.
+On 7 January, Patterson was recalled from Notts County with the possibility of the loan being resumed later in the window.
 Patterson established himself as Sunderland's first-choice goalkeeper for the second half of the season, featuring in Sunderland's successful play-off campaign as they defeated Wycombe Wanderers 2–0 in the final.

 Patterson signed a new long-term contract with the club in June 2022, keeping him at the club until 2026.

+Patterson would feature again in a play-off final, this time in the 2025 EFL Championship play-off final against Sheffield United that helped Sunderland secure the third and final qualifying spot for subsequent promotion to the 2025–26 Premier League.
+In this match, he made two key saves (1', 69'), the second a critical save in the context of the match, as Sunderland were down 0-1 at the time.
+Sunderland would go on to score an equalizer soon thereafter, and eventually win the match 2-1.

+International career

+On 10 June 2023, Patterson made his England U21 debut as a half-time substitute during a 2–0 defeat to Japan at St. George's Park.

 Style of play

-Sunderland goalkeeper coach Lee Butler said that Patterson had great saving, handling and shot-stopping ability, with his weaknesses being coming for crosses, his distribution and his communication.
+Sunderland goalkeeper coach Lee Butler said that Patterson had great saving, handling and shot-stopping ability, with his areas of development being coming for crosses, his distribution and his communication.